gustavoSo3/sr_cesar_cypher/README.md

 * * *

-Suports [A-Z] and keeps spaces, no other special caracter suported.
+Suports [a-zA-Z] and keeps spaces, no other special caracter suported.